 1. Type of Federal Action: a. contract b. grant c. cooperative agreement d. loan e. loan guarantee f. loan insurance 2.
-Status of Federal Action: a. bid/offer/application b. initial award c. post-award 3.
+Status of Federal A a. bid/offer/appli b. initial award c. post-award 3.
 Report Type: a. initial filing b. grant For material change only: year quarter date of last report 4.
 Name and Address of Reporting Entity: 5.
 If Reporting Enti Enter Name and Addr ity in No. 4 is Subawardee, ess of Prime: ?
 Prime ?
 Subawardee Tier Congressional District, if known: , if known: Congressional Distric ct , if known: 6.
 Federal Department/Agency: 7.
 Federal Program Name/Description: CFDA Number, if app blicable: 8.
 Federal Action Number, if known: 9.
 Award Amount, it f known: \$ 10. a.
 Name and Address of Lobbying Entity (if individual, last name, first name, MI): y b.
 Individuals Perform from No. 10a) (last na ning Services (including address if different time, first name, MI): (att tach Continuation Sheet (s) SF-LLL-A, if necessa ary) 11.
 Amount of Payment (check all that apply): 13.
 Type of Payment ((check all that apply): \$ actu al planned a. retainer b. one-time fee 12.
 Form of Payment (check all that apply) c. commission d. contingent fee a. cash b. in-kind; specify: value value e. deferred f. other; specify: 14.
-Brief Description of Services Performed or to be Performed and Date(s) of Service, including officer(s), employee(s), or Member(s) contacted, for Payment Indicated in Item 11: ding (attach Continuation Sheet(s) SF-LLL-A, if n ecessary) 15.
-Continuation Sheet(s) SF-LLL-A attached: ?
+Brief Description of Services Performed of officer(s), employee(s), or Member(s) contact ding (attach Continuation Sheet(s) SF-LLL-A, if n ecessary) 15.
+Continuation Sheet(s) SF-LLL-A attac hed: ?
 Yes ?
 No 16.
 Information requested through this form 31 U.S.C. section 1352.
 This disclosure of lo material representation of fact upon which rel the tier above when this transaction was made disclosure is required pursuant to 31 U.S.C.
 1 will be reported to the Congress semi-annually for public inspection.
 Any person who fails to closure shall be subject to a civil penalty of no and not more than \$100,000 for each such fail bbying activities is a liance was placed by e or entered into.
 This 352.
 This information y and will be available of file the required disort less than \$10,000 Print Name: Date: FEDERAL USE ONLY Authorized for Local Reproduction Standard Form - LLL